Getting your Trinity Audio player ready...

 Your customer’s loyalty is in your hands

-We recommend sending a survey that asks only three questions:
+I recommend sending a concise customer satisfaction survey with just three questions:

 1. How likely are you to recommend us?